 Effective February 2, 1984, reserve computation and maintenance periods have been changed from weekly to bi-weekly.
 Series with data prior to February 2, 1984 have different values reported from one week to the next.
 After February 2, 1984, the value repeats for 2 consecutive weeks.

-Board of Governors of the Federal Reserve System (US), Borrowings From The Federal Reserve, Secondary [SECBORRW], retrieved from FRED, Federal Reserve Bank of St. Louis https://research.stlouisfed.org/fred2/series/SECBORRW/, September 1, 2015.
+Board of Governors of the Federal Reserve System (US), Borrowings from the Federal Reserve, Secondary [SECBORRW], retrieved from FRED, Federal Reserve Bank of St. Louis https://research.stlouisfed.org/fred2/series/SECBORRW, April 30, 2016.